Number : Season 2, 7th serial of 9.

 4) “The Final Phase”

-Whats bad : Aside from the novelty of the Space Museum and time of sync plotline, the Morok/Xerons despot/story isn’t the strongest.
+Whats bad : Aside from the novelty of the Space Museum and time of sync plotline, the Morok/Xerons repressed society story – isn’t the strongest.

-Review With Spoilers : The Space Museum is episode 7 of 9 of season 2 of Doctor Who and features the interesting plot device of a museum in space (obviously).
+Review With Spoilers : The Space Museum is the seventh serial of season 2 and features the interesting plot device, of a museum in space.

-The Doctor, Ian and Barbara view a kind of future premonition of themselves, put into a kind of status by their Morok hosts, where they themselves become pieces in the Museum and attempt to escape their predicament by attempting to second guess how to change their future.
+The Doctor, Ian, Barbara and Vicki view future premonitions of themselves, put into frozen status by their Morok hosts, where they (themselves) become pieces in the Museum.
+Before attempting to escape their predicament, by attempting to second guess how to change their own future.

-Along the way the Doctor’s finds time to help a group of rebellious Xerosian teenagers (including a young Jeremy Bulloch – future Boba-Fett) overcome their oppressive Morok masters.
+Along the way, the Doctor finds time to help a group of rebellious Xerosian teenagers (including a young future Boba-Fett – Jeremy Bulloch), overcome their oppressive Morok masters.

-Hartnell himself, is in fine jovial form and helps give proceedings a slightly playful edge.
-His escape from the Xerosians after being captured, by tying up his captor and hiding inside a Dalek prop from the museum; has to be seen to be believed.
+Hartnell himself, is in fine jovial form here and helps give proceedings a slightly playful edge.
+His escape from the Xerosians – after being captured, by hiding inside a Dalek prop from the museum; has to be seen to be believed.